ethoms/netdrive-connector/README.rst

 Installation Notes
 ~~~~~~~~~~~~~~~~~~

-- Always check in your distributions' repository first.
+- Check in your distributions' repository first.
+If it's too out of date,
+  use one of the following methods instead.
+- Package repos for various distros can be found on OpenSUSE Build Service
+  at the following URL: <https://software.opensuse.org/download.html?project=home%3Aethoms&package=netdrive-connector> .
+- Slackware has a SlackBuild available on SlackBuilds.org.
+- Prebuilt packages are avaibale in the 'packages' directory.
+Make sure
+  dependencies are installed (see below).
 - If no packages are available for your distribution, install distro specific
   dependencies then install from PyPi (pip).
-- Slackware has a SlackBuild maintained by me (primary developer).
-- I'll try to add more to the 'release' section as I get time and help to package
-  for more distributions.

 **From PyPi (pip)**